SaigoNoo/SaigoNoo-TestedCogs/README.md

 # RedBot Cogs Repository of SaigoNoo
 Hi!
 My identity is SaigoNoo.
 I'm student in IT in Belgium and learn about basic programation (Python, C, ...)
-I learn about Database Management, Network Security and Administration, Electricity, eletroni and telecomunication.
+I learn about Database Management, Network Security and Administration, Electricity, eletronics and telecomunication.
 I love video-games too, but that's not the main subject.

 ## What kind of cogs you do